 Reduces Menstrual Discomfort

-Traditionally, in India, amla is used to reduce menstrual discomfort and to reduce nausea during pregnancy, as per a book published on Indegenious Health Care and Ethno Medicine.
-It suggests that consuming amla on a regular basis allows its nutrients to stay in the system and may help reduce menstrual cramps.
+Traditionally, in India, amla is used to reduce menstrual discomfort and to reduce nausea during pregnancy, as per a book published on Indigenous Health Care and Ethno Medicine.
+It suggests that consuming amla regularly allows its nutrients to stay in the system and may help reduce menstrual cramps.

 How To Eat Amla Fruit?

-You can consume Indian Gooseberry (amla) as fresh fruit, juice, or in a dried powder form to see a big improvement in your health.
+You can consume Indian Gooseberry (amla) like fresh fruit, juice, or in a dried powder form to see a big improvement in your health.